 By Lynn Burkhead

-When such a dream comes true, however, the realization then comes that there’s a good amount of sweat equity involved in turning a new piece of hunting ground fantasy into a tagged-out reality.
+When such a dream piece of property comes true, however, the realization then comes for everyone—even deer hunting television show hosts—that there’s a good amount of sweat equity involved in turning a new piece of hunting ground fantasy into a tagged-out reality.

 With that idea in mind, how does one go about actually setting up a new piece of deer hunting property?
-Having set up a few new places over the years — and knowing several others who have done so too — here are a few ideas to keep in mind.
+While I’m no expert, here are a few ideas to keep in mind.

 How do you connect those dots?
-By boot leather, simple observation, and a little common sense says Texas deer hunter Jim Lillis, a 73-year-old retired Ducks Unlimited employee who has been chasing Lone Star State whitetails for 54 years now.
+By boot leather, simple observation, and a little common sense says Texas deer hunter Jim Lillis, a man in his fifth decade of chasing Lone Star State whitetails, a task that was ramped up a few years ago when he retired from Ducks Unlimited as a hard-working senior regional director.

 “Even with today’s technology, which includes apps made for hunting and things like Google Earth, there’s still little substitute for just simply walking a property out — well before the season, of course — and looking for deer signs and the best places to put up stands for hunting,” said Lillis, who has a public-land Boone and Crockett Club typical buck on his lengthy hunting resume.